 As mentioned, the use of brand persona is popular.
-You have seen Michael Jordan and Tiger Woods in many sports brand.
-Their fame and popularity brings goodwill to the brand they are promoting.
-People will readily trust the brand.
-They will be very willing to embrace that the brand is not just good, but also widely accepted.
-Thus, using the brand will also make them popular and “in” to today’s world.
+You have seen Michael Jordan and Tiger Woods associated with many sports brands.
+Via the phenomenon of transference, the star’s fame and popularity brings goodwill to the brand they are promoting.

 1. Knowledgeable and Innovative in marketing brands

 Knowledgeable – Becoming a brand ambassador means that a person is automatically a marketing representative of the company.
 However, it doesn’t mean that he needs a degree in Marketing.
 He only needs to understand the market and a brief idea of his role to play.
 He will then just undergo some training to improve his skills.
 Know their previous experience in marketing a product.
 Ask questions during the interview and you will have an idea on how much time is needed for training the person.